metagn/sliceutils/README.md

   - `spans(HSlice[T, U], V) -> bool`: alias for `system.contains` as `contains` in this package means "is one of the given values of an iteration"

 `import sliceutils` imports all of these modules.

+Warning: This package overuses the type system a bit and breaks very easily for versions below 1.4.0.
+Even on 1.4.0, you may discover bugs that come from Nim itself.